Tafel equation: Demonstration

 due to the electrode mass transfer $i_0=nkFC$, which finally yields equation ((3)).

 Equation in case of low values of polarization

 An other equation is applicable at low values of polarization $| \eta | \simeq 0V$.
 In such case, the dependence of current on polarization is usually linear (not logarithmic):

 This linear region is called polarization resistance due to its formal similarity to Ohm's law.

+Kinetics of corrosion

+The pace at which corrosion develops is determined by the kinetics of the reactions involved, hence the electrical double layer is critical.

+Applying an overpotential to an electrode causes the reaction to move in one direction, away from equilibrium.
+Tafel's law determines the new rate, and as long as the reaction kinetics are under control, the overpotential is proportional to the log of the corrosion current.